amaelkesteman/BulletinBoard/README.md

-# Bulletin Board

-**Project title - Bulletin Board for School Events**
+# Bulletin Board for School Events

-This is the project conducted for the Distribution Systems - 2024.
+This is the project conducted for the completion of the module Distribution Systems - 2024.

 # Overall Architecture